 Because doctors now consider AS to be a part of ASD, people with an AS diagnosis may now be able to access services for autistic people.

 However, a person may have trouble with certain aspects of their AS or ASD.
-For anyone who requires support,
+For anyone who requires support, the following options may help:

 Behavior and communication approaches